 Level:

 Have you always dreamed of swimming with sharks?
-Then set off for Shark Ray Alley, the most popular snorkeling destination in Belize.
-In a few meters of water, you will swim in the midst of dozens of completely harmless nurse sharks and impressive southern stingrays.
+Then make the short boat ride to Shark Ray Alley, the most popular snorkeling location in Belize.
+In a few feet of water, you will be surrounded by dozens of nurse sharks and stingrays.
 Snorkeling tours to this spot, in the Hol Chan Marine Reserve, are almost always combined with a visit to Hol Chan Cut.

-You enter the water directly from the boat.
-You won’t have to look for the sharks and the stingrays for long, since they will come up to see you!
+Water entrance is from boat ladders.
+You won’t have to look for the sharks and the stingrays for long since they will come up to the surface to see you!

-The area has a constant sea level (↕5-10ft/1.5-3m) and the seabed is entirely made up of sand and seagrass.
+The area has a constant depth (↕5-10ft/1.5-3m) and the seabed features sand and seagrass meadows.

 Nurse sharks and stingrays are the main attractions of the spot.
-Shark feeding has been common for many years (and some excursion organizers still do so), and has made the sharks familiar with a human presence.
-While shark feeding is controversial, the spot remains a unique place to watch these superb creatures close up (some sharks are between 6 and 10 feet long), with some sharks swimming in shoals of ten or so.
+Shark feeding has been common for many years (and some excursion organizers still do so), and has made the sharks familiar with humans.
+Sharks are between 6 and 10 feet long and are frequently seen schooling around the boat.

-This is a very popular spot at certain times of day, so watch out for the boats and the other snorkelers.
-Sea conditions are generally good (few currents or waves) and are adapted to beginners who are looking for strong sensations.
+This is a very popular spot at certain times of day, so watch out for boat traffic and other snorkelers.
+Sea conditions are generally excellent.

-This spot is on a coral reef facing Ambergris Caye, about 1 mile from the shore.
-Most excursions include water and fruit as refreshments.
+This spot is on the large reef flat facing Ambergris Caye, about 1km from the shore.
+Most tours include water and fruit cuts.

 You must be logged in to post a comment.